 Taking the time to cater to a primarily adult audience.
 What can we teach our adult audience to do in order to be examples of equality for our youth?

-Do believe in the right to bear arms & how important do you think it is to be able to do so in this day and age?
+Do you believe in the right to bear arms & how important do you think it is to be able to do so in this day and age?

-Do you think educational tutorials for police officers of how equality, creativity and optimism would be able to help better their decision making they are forced to make in the field?
+Do you think educational tutorials for police officers of how equality, creativity and optimism may be able to better decision making officers are forced to make in the field?
+YES!

 How can we strengthen the curriculum of schools with more life awareness skills and strategies?